This tutorial demonstrates how to save a file as read-only in Excel and Google Sheets.

 Save as Read-Only

-An Excel file can be saved as read-only to prevent users from changing the content.
-To edit the file, the user is asked on opening to allow editing.
+An Excel file can be saved as read-only to prevent users from inadvertently changing the content.
+When a user opens a read-only file, they need to enable editing.

 - To enable read-only mode, in the Ribbon, go to File > Info.